alleveenstra/mapproxy-mapnik/README.md

 # Docker container with Mapproxy and Mapnik on apache2

-This container run Apache 2 with Mapproxy and Mod_tile configured to working together.
+This container runs Apache 2 with Mapproxy and Mod_tile configured to working together.
 It requires a PostgreSQL database setup with openstreetmap data, the username "gis" and in a database named "gis".
 Tiles are rendered in gray tones, so they are suitable for usage as background maps.